alessitomas/vector-based-search/README.md

 ## Embedding Generation Process

-500 Publications are represented as a dense vector embedding.
+500 abtracts of publications are represented as a dense vector embedding (I used only 500, because I lacked computer power to efficient procces more observations) .
 The process begins by converting each word in the publication's abstract to a 50-dimensional GloVe vector.
 Then, a mean-pooling step transforms these word-level embeddings into a single 50-dimensional vector for each abstract.
 To tailor these embeddings to our dataset, we use a denoising autoencoder with a linear encoder-decoder structure, which reduces the dimensionality to 32.
 This model is trained to focus on features relevant to the document collection, enhancing its ability to capture essential semantic relationships.

 ![Alt text](process_diagram.png)